 Build key collections and expand new ones.

-Increase the endowment.
+Increase the endowment for the Manuscript, Archives, and Rare Book Library (MARBL).
 Emory has one of the nation’s youngest leading special collections libraries, and MARBL’s endowment lags those of its peer institutions.
 A healthy endowment provides ongoing funding to ensure that MARBL continues to thrive.

 Develop digital innovations.
-In response to the new role of academic libraries in research and teaching, MARBL is on a path to become a model research library with distinctive digital resources.
+In response to the new role of academic libraries in research and teaching, Emory is on a path to become a model research library with distinctive digital resources.

 Generate unrestricted support.
-Unrestricted gifts to the library provide flexible support that allows the director to invest in strategic priorities throughout the year.
+Unrestricted gifts to Emory Libraries and Information Technology provide flexible support that allows the director to invest in strategic priorities throughout the year.